 You’ve done that?
 Let’s play a game.
-It’s called Color (good name) (do you know that feeling when you’ve heard a word for so many time that it loses its meaning…) and is quite a bit more addictive than I expected.
+Or two!
+One of them is called Color (good name) (do you know that feeling when you’ve heard a word for so many time that it loses its meaning…) and is quite a bit more addictive than I expected.
 Your goal is to match colors.
 Go:

 Thanks to all the people who replied to my tweet and helped me discover these treats!
 Also, let me know about any tools or websites that can’t be missed in this blog post.
 Find me on Twitter or write me an email: [email protected].
 You can also read comments about this article on Hacker News.